How the CQC is preparing to digitise the way it inspects and regulates the home care sector

-By David Lynes, Managing Director of Unique IQ
+By David Lynes, CEO & Founder of Unique IQ

-Following emergency procedures introduced in response to the coronavirus pandemic, the CQC has been setting-out its approach to regulation and inspection going forward.
-And it is a welcome move towards digitisation.
+Following emergency procedures introduced in response to the coronavirus pandemic, the CQC has been setting out its approach to regulation and inspection going forward.
+And it is a welcome move toward digitisation.

 From September, the CQC has announced it will be piloting virtual inspections with willing domiciliary care providers.
 Gathering evidence through the use of technology, such as videoconferencing and care management systems, the pilot project will attempt to determine whether inspectors can come to an “effective and robust judgement virtually”.